baronfel/Giraffe.HotReload/README.md

     UpdateRoute : string
     /// The route for the websocket that will refresh the browser.
     WebsocketRefreshRoute : string
+    /// The name of the Giraffe HttpHandler member that will be searched for WebAppMemberName : string
   }
     with
       static member Default = {
         UpdateRoute = "/update"
         WebsocketRefreshRoute = "/ws"
+        WebAppMemberName = "webApp"
       }
 ```